Skip to main content

 Can I change support workers if the match isn't right?

 Yes.
-You can ask your provider to rematch you at any time, and you can switch providers if they can't get it right.
-Check your service agreement for the notice period, and line up the new provider before you give notice so there's no gap in support.
+You can ask your provider to rematch you, and you can choose a different provider if the service is not right.
+Check your service agreement for its actual notice and cancellation terms, confirm the new provider has capacity and plan the handover before giving any required notice.

 Does Tegrity Services have Aboriginal support workers?